Chirujallu: Reception

 Jeevi of Idlebrain.com wrote, "First half of the film is OK.
 But the second half is unimaginative and was poorly handled.
 This is a typical formula film tried to cash in the success of the pair 'Tarun-Richa' of Nuvve Kavali".

 CV of Telugucinema.com reviewed Chirujallu as a disappointing youth love story with an unimpressive screenplay and predictable twists, despite Tarun's commendable performance.

 Andhra Today wrote "The director displays no maturity in the screen-play as well as the treatment of the story.
 It disappoints and falls to win any appreciation from the audience".

+Indiainfo wrote "Though Tarun and Richa did good job but their efforts were wasted in an utter nonsense film.
+Insipid direction is the main drawback.
+Watching this film is really pain in the neck.
+Music by Vandemataram Srinivas is okay".